ansible/ansible.github.com/rst/patterns.rst

    southeast

-If you need to store lists or hash data, or prefer to keep host and group specific variables seperate from the inventory file, see the next section.
+If you need to store lists or hash data, or prefer to keep host and group specific variables separate from the inventory file, see the next section.

 Splitting Out Host and Group Specific Data
 ++++++++++++++++++++++++++++++++++++++++++